Joseph Awuah-Darko: Early life and education

-Awuah-Darko was born in Middlesex, London on 31 August 1996, and then when he was five, his family moved to Ghana.
-He attended Ghana International School, where he grew into his love for music.
-When then-US President George W. Bush visited Ghana in 2008, Joseph was asked by his former school to sing the national anthem of Ghana, God Bless Our Homeland Ghana.
-In 2009, he went on to star in a production of 'The Music Man' by the National Theatre of Ghana, and for his role, he was given the award for the 'Most Versatile Actor'.
+Awuah-Darko was born in Middlesex, London on 31 August 1996.
+When he was five, his family moved to Ghana.
+He attended Ghana International School (GIS), where he grew into his love for music.
+While a student there, he was selected to sing the national anthem of Ghana, God Bless Our Homeland Ghana for the visit of then-US President George W. Bush in 2008.
+In 2009, he also went on to star in a GIS school production of 'The Music Man' at the National Theatre of Ghana.
+For his role, he was given the GIS school production award for the 'Most Versatile Actor'.
 Joseph graduated from Ashesi University in Ghana where he studied business administration and liberal arts.

 Music career

 His musical influences and artistic influences include Nat King-Cole, Amy Winehouse and Fela Kuti.
 Prior to moving into music, Awuah-Darko was also doing abstract art, coincidentally he met his manager Meister through that.

 On 29 January 2016, Joseph released his music video Melanin Girls, which garnered a lot of media attention.
 It also sparked an intriguing social media campaign which encouraged dark-skinned girls to post photos of themselves with the possibility of winning a thousand Ghana Cedis.

 The song served as an anti-bleaching campaign and attracted interest even from BBC World Service presenter Nuala McGovern who went on to feature the young artiste on BBC Outside Source.
 He also went on release songs Black Magic, DeCoco, Summer of X and Bila Majina.
 He has collaborated with South African artiste Moonchild Sanelly on a remix of Melanin Girls to develop more awareness about the dangers of skin bleaching.
 And he looks forward to working with other artists like Mr. Eazi and M.anifest and Efya.

 In 2016, he signed a publishing deal with Sony ATV in South Africa who also have artists like D'banj on their shoulders.